-The Sunski Dipsea offer up some sweet style narrow-framed style and can fit more readily into a modest budget.
-Though the rounded lenses clearly bring a certain aesthetic to the wearer, we're impressed at how universally adored these turned out to be.
+The Sunski Dipsea offers up a trendy, narrow-framed style and can work for those on a tighter budget.
+Though the rounded lenses clearly bring a certain aesthetic to the wearer, we're impressed at how universally adored these turned out to be, and seem to be the style of the moment.
 They best fit those with narrower faces, but we still found plenty of love with our wider-faced testers too.
-Weighing just 19 grams, they're impressively lightweight, adding to the comfort found in these very flexible frames.
+Weighing just 19 grams, they're also impressively lightweight, adding to the comfort found in these very flexible frames.
 Their brown lenses add a hint of contrast and are light enough to work well even on overcast and partly cloudy days.

 Read review: Sunski Dipsea

 Why You Should Trust Us